-There are many ISVs that offer cloud-hosted software that can support your PaaS model.
+There are many ISVs that offer cloud-hosted software that can support your EaaS model.
 However, private cloud subscriptions could be a higher cost for your business, and you must invest in cybersecurity to ensure your company data is hosted on a secure platform.

 3. Customized software

-You can always opt to build or develop a software solution to support your PaaS model.
+You can always opt to build or develop a software solution to support your EaaS model.
 This is usually done if your business is unique and if you have the right expertise and time to develop the software.
 However, developing custom software is time-consuming and, on average, costs more than buying off-the-shelf software.

 4. ERP embedded software

 There are multiple ERP providers such as SAP, Oracle, Infor, Microsoft Dynamics, and so on.
 An ERP embedded software can take care of your end-to-end business needs and can manage financial, operational, and human resource management in a single system.